On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 1

-Proportion (%) of inpatient deaths (excluding patients receiving oncological and palliative care) out of the total number of patients discharged (discharged, died) in the reporting period
+Proportion (%) of inpatient deaths (excluding patients receiving oncological and palliative care) out of the total number of patients who dropped out ( were discharged, died) in the reporting period

 Monthly